 Members of the Clean Air Council (CAC)

-The Town of Aurora is a member of the Clean Air Council (CAC), is a network of municipalities and health units that work collaboratively to combat air pollution and climate change.
+The Town of Aurora is a member of the Clean Air Council (CAC), a network of municipalities and health units that work collaboratively to combat air pollution and climate change.
 Since 2001, CAC members have worked to make our communities more livable, competitive, and resilient through actions that reduce energy use, minimize greenhouse gas (GHG) and air pollution emissions, and make the movement of people and goods more efficient..

 Ontario municipalities are working to address climate change and air pollution while also strengthening their economies.
 The policies needed to fight air pollution and climate change can also produce health benefits and economic growth, reduce costs, and improve social equity in our communities.
 The CAC presents an opportunity to take a cohesive approach, pooling research findings, expertise, and lessons learned, while enabling actions that benefit our communities and beyond.